SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Performance evaluation and security analysis.

+\textbf{Storage cost.} We choose the Nursery dataset from University of California, Irvine (UCI) Machine Learning Repository \cite{dataset} as the test dataset.
+The dataset contains 12960 EMRs and the average size of each EMR is 32KB.
+We expand the number of EMRs in the original dataset to 500000 to evaluate SPChain.
+We leverage the chameleon hash function in Github \footnote{https://github.com/julwil/chameleon\_hash} to generate chameleon hash values for encrypted EMRs.
+Table \ref{table3} describes the sizes of different transactions.
+We also test the storage overhead of different schemes under different numbers of EMRs, and the results are shown in Fig. \ref{fig11}.
+Compared with hybrid solution \cite{yang2015hybrid}, MedRec \cite{azaria2016medrec} and MedChain \cite{shen2019medchain}, SPChain has lower storage overhead.
+For example, when sharing 250000 EMRs, the blockchain size of SPChain is 119MB, less than that of hybrid solution (350MB), MedChain (651MB) and MedRec (411MB).

-\textbf{Throughput.}In this part we analyze the maximum throughput of our system.
+\textbf{Throughput.} In this part we analyze the maximum throughput of our system.
 We assume the consensus group controls 90\% computing power.
 Since keyblocks in SPChain contain register transactions, so we analyze the throughput in terms of keyblocks and microblocks.
-From Figure \ref{fig10} we can see that the keyblock throughput is similar to that of bitcoin systems since they are under the same mining strategy.
-And when fix the block size to 4MB, the system has higher throughput than that of 1MB and 2MB.
-As for microblocks, our results in Figure \ref{fig11} show that when the block size is fixed, as the number of consensus nodes increases, throughput decreases gradually.
+From Fig. \ref{fig12} we can see that the throughput of keyblocks is similar to that of bitcoin systems since they are under the same mining strategy.
+When fix the block size to 4MB, the system has higher throughput than that of 1MB and 2MB.
+As for microblocks, our results in Fig. \ref{fig13} shows that when the block size is fixed, as the number of consensus nodes increases, throughput decreases gradually.
 For example, with the block size 1MB, the through decreases from 145 TPS to 116 TPS.
-Besides, from Figure \ref{fig11} we can see that when fix the block size to 2MB, the system has higher throughput than that of 1MB and 4MB.
+Besides, from Fig. \ref{fig13} we can see that when fix the block size to 2MB, the system has higher throughput than that of 1MB and 4MB.
 In particular, when the consensus group consists of 4 nodes, the through can reach 218 TPS.

-\textbf{Reputation score and consensus time.} We simulate the reputation cores of medical institutions by choosing the top 15 mining pools given in \cite{yu2019repucoin}.
-We set the parameter $a=5000$ and $\lambda=20000$.
-Figure \ref{fig12} describes the distribution of miners with different reputation scores over time.
-With the operation of SPChain, the reputation score of miners increase gradually, and ehe higher computing power the miner holds, the higher the reputation score it receives.

-We now compare the performance of our system with other blockchain-based eHealth systems.
-From Table \ref{tab2} we can see that BBDS, MeDshare and MedRec can not label wrong EMRs in the case of misdiagnosis.
-And these systems are vulnerable to blockchain underlying attacks such as flash attacks and selfish mining attacks.
-From the table we can conclude that SPChain can resist blockchain underlying attacks while achieving medical data sharing and privacy-preserving.
+\textbf{Time cost.} We analyze time cost in terms of EMRs sharing and EMRs retrieval.
+Note that patients encrypt EMRs before storing them to the local database of a medical institution and later the medical institution re-encrypts EMRs for sharing them.
+Fig. \ref{fig14} illustrates the data sharing time cost in SPChain.
+For example, when a patient shares 50 EMRs from medical institution $\tilde{A}$ to medical institution $\tilde{D}$, $\tilde{A}$ spends 21 seconds to generate the re-encryption key and 5 seconds to re-encrypt the shared EMRs.